Superhero has launched a low cost share trading solution in Australia today with share trades at a flat cost of just $5.00 per trade.

 They’ve listed trust accounts as coming soon so with an self-managed super fund (SMSF) being a type of trust, it may be an option down the track.

-One key benefit a solution like Superhero may have for SMSF trustees is that compared to a wrap account like Netwealth and co, there are no percentage based administration or investment fees.
+One key benefit a solution like Superhero may have for SMSF trustees is that compared to an investment wrap account, there are no percentage based administration or investment fees.
 That said, this can be said for all share portfolios held under a HIN, so although trading costs are super low, the savings only eventuate if people are actually making trades.

 To make Superhero suitable for SMSFs the reporting functionality would need to be built out and also integrations with the key SMSF administration platforms such as Class Super and BGL.
 However I don’t see an alignment between people who want an SMSF and those who are comfortable not having their own unique HIN.